lspahija/AIUI/README.md

 https://user-images.githubusercontent.com/44912218/227669605-1508a9d4-34ce-455c-a913-f0c9530a9e73.mp4

+Output audio speed can be adjusted by setting the `AUDIO_SPEED` environment variable e.g. setting this to 1.5 will be result in audio playing back at 1.5x default speed.

 You can set the language by setting the `LANGUAGE` environment variable to the corresponding ISO-639-1 code.
 The default is `en`.
 The supported languages are: